hogbergmarkus/pythonic-hangman/README.md

 This was fixed by calling the lives function before I decrement the lives_left variable in the else statement.

 ![Bug 1 fixed](documentation/images/lives_bug_fix.png)

+## Remaining bugs

+- I have not found any bugs that remains unfixed.